OndrejKulhavy/OndrejKulhavy/README.md

 A student passionate about programming 👩‍💻 and especially healthy💪 and productive life🚀.

-I'm currently studying [Střední průmyslová škola elektrotechnická Ječná](www.spsejecna.cz) and working for [Institute of Clinical and Experimental Medicine](www.ikem.cz).
+I'm currently studying at [Střední průmyslová škola elektrotechnická Ječná](www.spsejecna.cz) and working for [Institute of Clinical and Experimental Medicine](www.ikem.cz).

 <details>
 <summary>